 Update: This post was cited several times in a law review article that appeared in the Fordham Law Review, which includes other useful information about hurdles in filing a legal malpractice case.
-The article may be found line here.
+The article may be found online here.

 Legal malpractice plaintiffs should understand what they are getting into before they make a final decision to actually litigate a dispute with an attorney.
 I do this in part with my clients by explaining the “Big Litigation Picture”, which includes five phases of legal malpractice litigation, so they can see the whole forest, not just the trees.